suika2engine/suika2/README.md

 ![icon](https://github.com/ktabata/suika2/raw/master/doc/icon.png "icon") Suika2
 =================================================================================

 Suika2 is a portable game engine that runs on both Windows and Mac.
-You can enjoy producing impressive visual novels using Suika2.
+You can produce impressive visual novels using Suika2 - and have fun doing it too!

 ## Demo